stitchdata/docs/_replication/integration-loading-reports.md

 Likewise, if you upgrade to a plan that offers more days' reports, you'll immediately **gain** access to the difference.

-For example: If you upgrade to Basic from the Free plan, you'll gain access to an additional six days' worth of reports.{% include enterprise-cta.html %}
+For example: If you upgrade to Basic from the Free plan, you'll gain access to an additional six days' worth of reports.{% include enterprise-cta.html %}{% include enterprise-cta.html %}